A panic attack is a feeling of sudden fear that doesn’t have a reasonable cause. This causes symptoms such as a fast heartbeat and chest pain.

-Some symptoms of panic attacks are:
+Some symptoms of panic attacks include:

 - chest pain